Pochetes/Navi-Web-Companion/README.md

 **Done!**

-After some time you would see a chat-bot interface display on the screen returning a summarization of the text!
+After some time you would see a pop-up on the screen returning a summarization of the text!

 ## File Structure
 ```